 We’ve discussed at length the importance of owning precious metals.
-The financial system is so full of insolvent banks and bankrupt governments, and gold is one of the few assets that you can own which is not simultaneously somebody else’s liability.
+The financial system is full of insolvent banks and bankrupt governments, and gold is one of the few assets that you can own, which is not simultaneously somebody else’s liability.

 Now, there is no shortage of products out there to buy gold.
 All you have to do is log in to your discount brokerage account and buy some ETF shares.
 But doing so almost defeats the purpose of owning gold, to begin with.

 Gold is a safe haven.
 It’s an ‘anti-currency’ and proxy against the financial system.
 The more perilous bank and government balance sheets become, the more attractive gold becomes because it carries none of these risks.

 But if you ‘invest’ in gold through the financial system– futures, ETFs, etc.– then you’re taking all of those risks.
 You don’t get the safe haven benefit this way.

 Instead, the best way to own gold bullion is to buy physical.
 Specifically, buy recognised physical coins and bars.
 Examples include one-ounce Canadian Maple Leaf coins and ten-ounce Credit Suisse bars.
 The market for these is well-developed and HIGHLY liquid worldwide.

 If you live in a bankrupt Western Nation, it’s also important to consider storing your physical gold abroad in a safer jurisdiction.
 After all, the history of our own ‘free societies’ tells us that insolvent governments routinely resort to plundering citizens’ wealth in a desperate attempt to make ends meet.